 9. The decision of the judges is final in all cases.

-12. For teachers who are not present for assigned duties at any NVMTA event, have not provided an approved substitute, and have not given prior notice of their absence of the day of the event, there is a PENALTY FINE of $150 in addition to the substitute fees outlined above.
-Students of the teacher cannot be entered in the event for one year.
-All results of entered students will be withheld until the penalty fine and the substitute fee are paid to the chair of the event.
-All checks should be made out to NVMTA.
+11. For teachers who are not present for assigned duties at any NVMTA event, have not provided an approved substitute, and have not given prior notice of their absence of the day of the event, there is a PENALTY FINE of $150 in addition to the substitute fees outlined above.
+Students of the teacher cannot be entered in the event, and all results of entered students will be withheld, until the penalty fine and the substitute fee are paid to the chair of the event.
+All checks should be made payable to NVMTA.

 Repertoire and Scores